 I think Amy’s lyrics are edgier simply because she lived that kind of a life.
-She did have experiences with addiction to both alcohol and illegal drugs, self harming, she had affairs, she suffered from depression.
-Thus her work reflected that obviously more than Paloma and most other artists.
+After all she did have experiences with addiction to both alcohol and illegal drugs, self harming, she had affairs, she suffered from depression.
+T

 At the same time however I think its worth noting that Paloma’s work is far more imaginative than Amy’s.